 Head to the seaside just outside Galway to visit the popular Salthill Promenade.
 This two-kilometre boulevard follows the coast along Galway Bay and is a great place to get catch some fresh air and enjoy the outdoor scenery.
 It’s busy all year round, but particularly so in summer, when locals and tourists are out enjoying the sunshine.
 You can find plenty of great bars and restaurants overlooking the water, making it a great place to spend the day and to escape the city centre.

 Lough Corrib is the largest lake in the Republic of Ireland, and it makes for a great day trip from Galway.
 The Corrib River is the main river in the city, and it connects the city to the lake, which is found just to the north of Galway.

 A local company, Corrib Cruises, run daily boat trips that take visitors across the lake, passing crumbling castles and offering the chance to spot wildlife on the water and the surrounding banks.

 It’s found in a dramatic location and is a wonderfully restored example of Irish, medieval construction.
-You can tour the ramparts, the tall defensive tower, and explore the grounds of Dunguaire Castle on a short day trip from Galway.
+You can tour the ramparts and the tall defensive tower, and explore the grounds of Dunguaire Castle on a short day trip from Galway.

 Live Music in Galway

-Galway is a cultural paradise and the city attracts musicians from across the world looking to play to the local crowds and to tourists.
+Galway is a cultural paradise and the city attracts musicians from across the world looking to play for the local crowds and tourists.
 Most nights of the week – and more so in summer, peak season – you’ll find live music events being held in at least one location somewhere in the city.
-Usually though, you’ll be spoiled for choice, as there are a great many bars, pubs and restaurants entertaining the crowds with performers.
+Usually, you’ll be spoiled for choice, as there are a great many bars, pubs and restaurants entertaining the crowds with performers.